Here is what you need to prepare before applying for an Australian Visitor Visa 600 in 2023

 You won’t need to include original documents unless Immigration specifically asks for the originals.

 Except for police certificates, they should be the originals.
 If your documents are not in English, they must be followed by an accredited English translation.

-There are three types of Visitor Visa document that you need to provide, these are:
+There are three types of Visitor Visa documents that you need to provide, these are: